maximilianofried/coding-challenge-fullstack-engineer-s-hs/README.md

 ## Overview

 This project is a web application that interacts with the Rick and Morty GraphQL API to display character information.
-The application allows users to log in, view character details, expand character cards to see recent episodes, and mark characters as favorites.
+The application allows users to log in, view character details, expand character cards to see last episodes, and mark characters as favorites.

 ## Features